 The Australian education system is broadly structured as follows:

 Preschools are generally not regulated by the government.
 Also, it is not compulsory to attend preschools.
-The first exposure that many kids have to learning is day-care or preschool.
-Although, this activity is not considered as schooling.
+The first exposure that many kids have to learn is day-care or preschool.
+Although, this activity is not considered schooling.
 This is because preschool education is separate from primary school.
-Preschools approach varies with different states .
+Preschools approach varies with different states.
 Some preschools operating separately and some within the primary school.

 In Australia, preschool is different from primary school.
 However, in Western Australia and Victoria this is not the case.
 Preschool is offered to three to five years old.